-As your child approaches adulthood you will need to think about the shift towards their legal status as decision-makers and your role as parent carers in supporting them to make decisions
+As your child approaches adulthood, you will need to think about the shift towards their legal status as decision-makers and your role as parent/ parent carer in supporting them to make decisions.

 In England and Wales

-The Act encourages everyone to assume a person has capacity.
-If they are found to lack capacity the person most directly involved in their care, such as a family member, will continue to make the decisions in that person’s best interests and involve their relative when doing so.
+The MCA encourages everyone to assume a person has capacity.
+If they are found to lack capacity, the person most directly involved in their care, such as a family member, will continue to make decisions in that person’s best interests and involve their relative when doing so.
 Best interests decisions should take into account all the things that the person who lacks capacity would consider important, if they were able to make the decisions themselves.
 The Act states that anyone over 16 years of age must be assumed to be competent to make their own decisions and that they must be given any support they need from professionals in order to do so.

 If your child over the age of 16 years lacks capacity to make decisions about their healthcare, the responsibility for making best interests decisions sits with the health care team looking after them unless you have been appointed as a personal welfare deputy.
 The court will usually only appoint a personal welfare deputy if:

-Without an LPA or a personal welfare deputy, the appointed decision-maker from the health care team must involve your son or daughter in the decision-making process and you can support this by sharing what you know about their preferences and wishes.
+Without an LPA or a personal welfare deputy, the appointed decision-maker from the healthcare team must involve your son or daughter in the decision-making process and you can support this by sharing what you know about their preferences and wishes.
 You will always have a vital role in keeping your son or daughter involved in all the decisions made in their life.

 At all times, the five principles of the Mental Capacity Act must be observed: